Home » Planning for College » Paying for School » Help! I need more money than the Estimated Cost of Attendance

 Affiliate Disclosure and Integrity Pledge

-For most college students the Estimated Cost of Attendance functions as a cap on student aid.
+For many college students, the Estimated Cost of Attendance acts as a limit on how much student aid they can receive.

-In some cases, the Estimated Cost of Attendance might be less than the actual cost of going to school.
+Sometimes, the Estimated Cost of Attendance is less than the actual cost to attend school.

 Typical student concerns about the Estimated Cost of Attendance